microsoft/component-detection/docs/creating-a-new-detector.md

 ## Create the detector class

-Go inside the project MS.VS.Services.Governance.ComponentDetection.Detectors, and create a new folder for your detector.
+Go inside the project `Microsoft.ComponentDetection.Detectors`, and create a new folder for your detector.
 Inside this folder is where all the classes that your detector need are going to live.
 After you create the folder you can proceed and create a new class for your detector, and you can choose other detectors as a template to start yours.
-Since all detectors should implement the same properties and methods, for this guide we are going to use the RubyComponentDetector class as an example to explain the different properties that comprise a detector and how to implement the main methods.
+Since all detectors should implement the same properties and methods, for this guide we are going to use the `RubyComponentDetector` class as an example to explain the different properties that comprise a detector and how to implement the main methods.

 ![ruby-component-detector.png](./images/creating-a-new-detector/ruby-component-detector.png)